 Wheel weight can also be related to whether a wheel uses tubular tires or clincher tires.
 Tubular rims do not require the same hooked rim design found in a clincher and the smooth and low profile surface allows for less material and reinforcement to be used in rim construction.
 While many carbon rim wheels are available in both tubular and clincher versions, the tubular versions are usually lighter by 150-250 grams.

 Make sure you do not choose a wheel based purely on weight, a wheel needs to score well in all the categories that are important to performance, ride quality and durability to work as desired.
-For example, if a wheel is light, but not laterally stiff enough for you, that is not a good compromise when it comes to performance.
+For example, if a wheel is light, but not laterally stiff enough for you, that is not a good compromise.

-One of the lightest alloy wheels on the market is the Mavic R-Sys, coming in around 1300 grams, and we also often custom build wheels at Fit Werx to your individual specifications and needs and these can build up quite light as well.
-Contact us for recommendations and an estimate on a pair of custom built wheels.
-When it comes to carbon, full carbon wheels like the Reynolds RZR and Lightweight’s offerings weigh under 1000g a pair while offering aero benefits and being some of the most laterally responsive and lowest mechanical resistance on the market!
+When it comes to weight, the lightest options are full carbon wheels like the Reynolds RZR and Lightweight’s offerings weigh under 1000g a pair while offering aero benefits and being some of the most laterally responsive and lowest mechanical resistance on the market!
 Truly uncompromising.
 In alloy, the lightest options start around 1300 grams a pair.

-Many wheels below $1500 will have aluminum rims while the majority of wheels over $1500 will have carbon rims/braking surfaces (an exception is Mavic’s CXR, which has a carbon rim, but with a thin aluminum Exalith brake track).
-Outside of special applications like Mavic’s Exalith treatment and HED’s “Black” that can be found on some of the higher end aluminum rim wheels, that is designed to enhance braking power and relatively minor differences between welded and machined rims and more basic pinned designs, the braking performance of most aluminum rims will be similar regardless of rim brand.
+Many wheels below $1500 will have aluminum rims while the majority of wheels over $1500 will have carbon rims/braking surfaces.
+Outside of special brake enhancing applications like Mavic’s Exalith treatment and HED’s “Black” that can be found on some of the higher end aluminum rim wheels, the braking performance of most aluminum rims will be similar regardless of rim brand.
 However, unlike aluminum rims, carbon rims can have a wide range of braking performance depending on the construction of the braking track and the brake pads being used.
-When talking about braking performance, it is important that you use brake pads recommended by the rim manufacturer (i.e. SwissStop Yellow, Mavic Exalith, standard Shimano…) if you want them to work as well as they can.
+When talking about braking performance, it is important that you use the brake pads recommended by the rim manufacturer if you want them to work as well as they can.
 A rim braking system on a carbon wheel is just that – a system.

 When it comes to lateral stiffness on carbon wheels in particular, the depth and construction of the rims as well as the spoke configuration can matter a lot.
 There are brands (like Zipp) who offer some models that seem to be quite laterally stiff while other models lack the same “punch” in this regard.
-Other brands, like Corima, tend to offer wheels that are laterally stiff across their range of products as the reinforced foam core rim construction naturally lends itself to lateral stiffness.
-Carbon spoke wheels are often some of the absolute best when it comes to lateral stiffness; Corima, Mavic, Lightweight and Reynolds make carbon spoke wheels.
+Other brands, like Corima and Mavic, tend to offer wheels that are laterally stiff across their range of products as the reinforced foam core rim construction naturally lends itself to lateral stiffness.

 The bearing components (hardness and smoothness) in combination with the tolerances and alignment of the hubs matters when it comes to mechanical friction; mechanical friction matters when it comes to rolling speed and the amount of effort you have to put out to get and keep the bike rolling.
 The higher the grade of the bearing and the better the hub alignment and manufacturing tolerances, the smoother the wheel will roll.

-Especially for Multi-Purpose wheel buyers, it is important to note that one way friction in a hub can be kept as low a possible is to minimize the seal or the amount of grease in the bearing.
-A wheel can be rated highly for bearing quality, but may not have as durable a bearing design as a hub that is sealed to a greater extent or uses a more durable grease.
+It is important to note that one way friction in a hub can be kept as low a possible is to minimize the seal or the amount of grease in the bearing.
+A wheel can be rated highly for bearing quality, but may not offer as durable a bearing design as a hub that is sealed to a greater extent or uses a more durable grease.
 Hubs with minimal seals will often roll the best, but may also require more maintenance and bearing replacement to keep them that way.

 When it comes to warranty, the standard warranty will be one to two years on most manufacturers, with the notable exception of Enve who offers a five year warranty.
 Regardless, a good dealer and a strong and stable manufacturer can play a big role in your long-term satisfaction with your new wheels.
 While most wheel manufacturers offer a solid warranty and no-fault/crash replacement – a good dealer will have a close relationship with the manufacturer and can serve as your best ally and advocate in the case of an issue.
-In addition to accurate and individualized information, this is one big thing that we offer our clients who buy through us at Fit Werx.
-Choose where you buy as carefully as what you buy…
+In addition to accurate and individualized information, this is one big thing that we endeavor to offer our clients who buy through Fit Werx.
+In other words, choose where you buy as carefully as what you buy…